remotion-dev/remotion/packages/animation-utils/README.md

 ## makeTransform

-A type-safe function to create string for the `transform` CSS property.
+A type-safe function to create a string to be passed to the `transform` CSS property.

 ### Usage